abarker/abarker.github.io/content/understanding_python_imports.rst

 Relative imports
 ================

-We saw in the previous section that dotted paths in absolute import statements must always be typed out in full.
-In the case of **intra-package imports**, i.e., imports from subpackages and modules inside the same package, relative imports can often be used to simplify the dotted-path expressions.
-Keep in mind that relative imports are *only* allowed for intra-package imports; all other imports must use absolute imports.
+In the previous section we saw that dotted paths in absolute import statements must always be typed out in full.
+In the case of **intra-package imports** -- imports from subpackages and modules inside the same package -- relative imports can often be used to simplify the dotted-path expressions.
+Keep in mind that relative imports are *only* allowed for intra-package imports; all other imports must be absolute imports.

 Relative imports are to absolute imports as relative filename paths are to absolute filename paths.
 They allow for shortened expressions relative to